fwmechanic/file-collection-searcher/README.md

 order in the target string.
-To achieve the same end in golang I had to create a slice of regexes, one per word/frag, and loop over this slice until the first miss is encountered, _for each candidate filename_, resulting in the search process taking > 10x longer vs. Perl (yes I was amazed).
+To achieve the same end in golang I had to create a slice of regexes, one per word/frag, and loop over this slice until the first miss is encountered, _for each candidate filename_, resulting in the search process taking > 10x longer vs.  Perl (yes I was amazed; go authorities explain this as a consequence of go losing out to C and go not implementing the same flavor of regex as Perl).

 *Update 20190530*: performance of the find command imploded when run on circa 60K file-count dir tree: > 25 seconds to immediately re-run a search